AegisIK/DistMLIP/README.md

 - If you have any feature requests, please raise an issue on this repo.
 - For collaborations and partnerships, please email kevinhan@cmu.edu.
-- All requests will receive a response within 24 hours.
+- All requests/issues/inquiries will receive a response within 6-12 hours.